 “Each candidate must promise things that are beyond his power to deliver.
 No candidate could expect to be elected by emphasizing how little power the office actually has and how voters should therefore expect little from him.
 So candidates promise great, transformative programs.
 What the winner actually can deliver depends upon what other institutions, nations and reality will allow him.”

 "Greatness in the presidency is too rare to be relevant in our modern times and - driven as it is in our political system by big crisis - too risky and dangerous to be desirable.
 Our continued search for idealized presidents raises our expectations and theirs, skews presidential performance, and leads to an impossible standard that can only frustrate and disappoint.
 To sum up: We can no longer have a truly great president, we seldom need one, and, as irrational as it sounds, we may not want one, either."

 PUTTING THE CITIZEN BACK IN GOVERNMENT

-As we approach the National Mid Term Elections and turn our focus to a new Presidency as well, we should examine the true strength that springs from our form of government.
+As we approach the National Mid Term Elections we must examine the true strength that springs from our form of government.
 That strength is in each of us.
 It simply needs to be projected in managing our leaders.
 We must manage our government by becoming involved, conveying to our officials what we individually value and making sure they understand our views continually, not just during an election season.